yazdrahobycha/ChromaPairs/README.md

-# Frontend Mentor - Age calculator app solution
+# Kottans - Memory Pair Game

-This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Memory Pair Game by Kottans](https://github.com/kottans/frontend/blob/2022_UA/tasks/memory-pair-game.md).
+Kottans is an amazing FE community, check them out!

 ## Table of contents